Bogotá

 Introduction to Bogotá

-Bogotá was once considered off limits because of years of violence.
-With both modern and historic areas to appeal to many tastes, it has been reborn and is worth a couple days of exploration.
-The main attractions in the historic area can be done in a day or two, but the city boasts countless museums and some excellent walking and bike tours.
-The modern part of Bogotá is home to a great culinary scene and nightlife.
+With both modern and historic areas to appeal to many tastes, Bogotá is worth a couple days of exploration.
+The main attractions in the historic area can be seen in a day or two, while the city also boasts countless museums and some excellent walking and bike tours.

 Getting to Bogotá